AMReX-Combustion/PeleC/README.rst

 Additionally, to cite the application of PeleC to compressible reacting flows, use the following `Combustion and Flame journal article <https://doi.org/10.1016/j.combustflame.2021.111531>`_::

   @article{Sitaraman2021,
-    author = {Hariswaran Sitaraman and Shashank Yellapantula and Marc T. {Henry de Frahan} and Bruce Perry and Jon Rood and Ray Grout and Marc Day}
-    title = {Adaptive mesh based combustion simulations of direct fuel injection effects in a supersonic cavity flame-holder}, journal = {Combustion and Flame},
+    author = {Hariswaran Sitaraman and Shashank Yellapantula and Marc T. {Henry de Frahan} and Bruce Perry and Jon Rood and Ray Grout and Marc Day}, title = {Adaptive mesh based combustion simulations of direct fuel injection effects in a supersonic cavity flame-holder}, journal = {Combustion and Flame},
     volume = {232},